davexhardware/CycleGAN-VAE-NST/docs/qa.md

 #### For labels2photo Cityscapes evaluation, why does the pretrained FCN-8s model not work well on the original Cityscapes input images? ([#150](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/150))
 The model was trained on 256x256 images that are resized/upsampled to 1024x2048, so expected input images to the network are very blurry.
 The purpose of the resizing was to 1) keep the label maps in the original high resolution untouched and 2) avoid the need to change the standard FCN training code for Cityscapes.

-#### How do I get the `ground-truth` numbers on the labels2photo Cityscapes evaluation? ([#150](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/150))
-You need to resize the original Cityscapes images to 256x256 before running the evaluation code.

 #### What is a good evaluation metric for CycleGAN? ([#730](https://github.com/pulls), [#716](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/716), [#166](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/166))
 The evaluation metric highly depends on your specific task and dataset.
 There is no single metric that works for all the datasets and tasks.